Dealing with the Insurance Company After a Car Accident

 In Florida, you are required to carry a minimum of $10,000 in Personal Injury Protection (PIP) coverage to pay for any injuries you sustain in a crash.
 If you have a severe injury that exceeds the value of your PIP policy, you may want to consider filing a personal injury lawsuit with help from an experienced car accident lawyer to get full compensation for your damages.

-Let a Tampa car accident lawyer handle your claim
+Let our Tampa law firm handle your insurance claim